sortecoevo/sortee/content/people/index.md

 ### Executive Committee

 As specified in the [SORTEE bylaws](https://www.sortee.org/bylaws/), the Executive Committee is chosen by the Board of Directors.
+The Executive Committee can be contacted via email at [contact@sortee.org](mailto:contact@sortee.org), and the President via [president@sortee.org](mailto:president@sortee.org).

 Current officers are: